-- To provide back-cast population estimates at 30 arc-second (~1 km) resolution.
+- To provide back-cast population count estimates at 30 arc-second (~1 km) resolution.

 - Recommended Citation(s)*:

 Center for International Earth Science Information Network - CIESIN - Columbia University.
 2017.
 Global Population Count Grid Time Series Estimates.
-Palisades, NY: NASA Socioeconomic Data and Applications Center (SEDAC). https://doi.org/10.7927/H4CC0XNV.
+Palisades, New York: NASA Socioeconomic Data and Applications Center (SEDAC). https://doi.org/10.7927/H4CC0XNV.
 Accessed DAY MONTH YEAR.

 Center for International Earth Science Information Network - CIESIN - Columbia University.
 2011.
 Foresight Project on Migration and Global Environmental Change, Report MR4: Estimating Net Migration by Ecosystem and by Decade,1970-2010.
 London: UK Government Foresight.